Trump Criticized On Twitter For 2019 Budget That May Cut $583 Billion From Medicaid, Disability, SNAP

 — Andy Slavitt (@ASlavitt) February 12, 2018

-As seen in tweets that mention “Trump Medicaid” and “Trump SNAP” on Twitter, his budget proposal cuts are getting a big response from some social media users.
+As seen in tweets that mention “Trump Medicaid” and “Trump SNAP,” his budget proposal cuts are getting a big response, but not necessarily a positive one.